-The cue control is used to construct and execute cues that contains up to 12 sequences to execute in parallel.
-The cue control implements options to manipulate sequence timings, loop options and movement macro scaling.
-The cue control is also be used to launch background cues or generic DMX macros 153.
+The Cue control is a construction that enables up to 12 sequences to execute in parallel.
+The cue control offers options to manipulate sequence timings, loop options and movement macro scaling.
+The cue control can also be used to launch Background cues 238 or Generic DMX macros 244.

-The state and contents of the cue control can be saved to a data file - the saved file can then be reloaded from the list of cues.
-A saved data file is refereed to as 'a cue'.
-The cue control and associated cue files are the principal 'play-back' method in LightJockey.
-A large number of cue control functions and options are available as keyboard hotkeys or via remote controls such as DMX in 231 or the 2532 direct access controller 225.
+The state of the cue control can be saved to a data file - the saved file can then be re-loaded from the list of cues.
+A saved data file is termed 'a cue'.

+The cue control and associated cue files are the principal 'play-back' elements in LightJockey.
+A large number of cue control functions and options are available as keyboard hotkeys 19 or via remote controls such as DMX in 304 or the 2532 Direct Access Controller 296.